 Here are some tips to help you look after your heart:

-If you’re thinking about quitting smoking, why not get some specialist help and support from your local Stop Smoking Service https://www.nhs.uk/smokefree/help-and-advice/local-support-services-helplines
+If you’re thinking about quitting smoking, find out more about what help and support is available from your local Stop Smoking Service on this NHS webpage.

 Being inactive is a major health risk and one of the main causes of death and ill health in the UK.